This Surfer SEO review covers all the main features and the integration with Jarvis, hitherto known as Conversion.ai

-The dashboard tells me that I’ve a lot of work to do still – I need another 5000 words, 33 headings, 131 paragraphs and 30 images.
-I can inspect the headings in the centre table below these suggestions and further down I can see how I’m doing with the phrases and keywords used by the competition.
+The dashboard tells me that I have a lot of work to do still – I need another 5000 words, 33 headings, 131 paragraphs, and 30 images.
+I can inspect the headings in the center table below these suggestions and further down I can see how I’m doing with the phrases and keywords used by the competition.

 This tool is sharable so I can get one of my team to pick up on the brief and complete the article if I need to.

 And now for the key statistic.

 Today I have written two articles of a couple of thousand words apiece, optimised them both to within a few points of my competition in four hours.
 I probably need to spend another hour or so on this content to make it properly competitive.

 Last year, the same output would have taken at least a couple of days and even then I would have no real idea of how my article compared against the competition.

 I also use the AI-powered copywriting tool, Jarvis.
 If I’m working in Jarvis I can set up my content editor from Surfer on the same screen, working just as it does here, in real-time.

 This converts a top drawer copywriting tool into a truly formidable addition to the SEO armory.
 You’ll need clients to justify the expense, but in terms of quality of output and results, it is a no-brainer if you’re an SEO.